Goncalves2525/real-estate-management-system/docs/sprintC/us001/04.tests-and-implementation/Readme.md

     }

-**Test 6:** Checks that when a user choses to filter and sort, the list of properties is correctly filtered and sorted - AC1, AC2 and AC4.
+**Test 6:** Checks that when a endUser choses to filter and sort, the list of properties is correctly filtered and sorted - AC1, AC2 and AC4.

     @Test
     void ensureGetFilteredAndSortedAnnouncements_FiltersAndSortsCorrectly() {